nathanlc/codeflow/README.md

 # CodeFlow
-A collection of tools to help understanding a code base through interactive visualization.
+A collection of tools to understand a code base through interactive visualization.

 ## Features